AIM-Harvard/pyradiomics/README.md

 Finally, a convenient front-end interface is provided as the 'Radiomics' extension for 3D Slicer, available [here](https://github.com/Radiomics/SlicerRadiomics).

-### Citation
-If you publish any work which uses this package, please cite the following publication:

-Joost J.M. van Griethuysen et al, “Computational Radiomics System to Decode the Radiographic Phenotype”; Submitted

 ### 3rd-party packages used in pyradiomics:

  - SimpleITK